BLIT (short story): "What Happened at Cambridge IV"

 Released in 1990, this sequel recounts the undisclosed events hinted at in the original story.
 It takes the form of a confessional suicide note by the unnamed Deputy Director of Cambridge IV, an undercover computer laboratory located closer to the Thames Valley than Cambridge which is threatened with repeated budget cuts.

-Due to his homosexual infatuation with Dr Vernon Berryman, the narrator enacted several harebrained schemes in an attempt to bolster Whitehall financial support for Berryman's work on images that compel the brain's attention.
-One plot involved a fake sabotage scenario that unintentionally killed Ceri Turner, an American neurophysiologist (Berryman's co-researcher named in "BLIT") whom the narrator disparaged as nonintellectual and feckless.
+Due to his homosexual infatuation with Dr. Vernon Berryman, the narrator enacted several schemes in an attempt to bolster Whitehall financial support for Berryman's work on images that compel the brain's attention.
+One plot involved a fake sabotage scenario that unintentionally killed Ceri Turner, an American neurophysiologist (Berryman's co-researcher named in "BLIT"), whom the narrator disparaged as nonintellectual and feckless.
 She had been measuring her own unconscious neural activity when the fire prevention system sealed off the room she was in.
 Inspired by Turner's recordings, Berryman progresses his research onto reproducing the "electromagnetic signature of death".

 Since the department could not afford protective "scrambler glasses", Berryman's eventual success finds him slumped dead in his chair.
 Now fully insane, the narrator decides to join the object of his lust.
 Before looking at the screen himself, he selects several targets and decoys from a security watchlist and posts disks containing the BLIT data to them, hoping to kickstart a terrorist movement.